Poetry 0.12.0 is out

 Sometimes, one of your dependency may have different version ranges depending on the target Python versions.

-Let’s say you have a dependency on the package foo
+Let’s say you have a dependency on the package foo which is only compatible

 with Python <3.0 up to version 1.9 and compatible with Python 3.4+ from version 2.0: